Srishti013/NN1_Classifier/README.md

 # NN1_Classifier

+This model basically compares the distances between the test and training time series data provided.
+The training series which has the least distance with a particular test series is considered and its label is assigned to the test series.
+After that error is calculated and is shown in the table below.
+Three types of distances are considered here to figure out which one of them works out the best.
+These three types of distances are:
+1) Dynammic time wraping(DTW) distance
+2) Euclidean Distance(Ed)
+3) Contrained dynammic time warping (DTW(learned_dtw)) distance.

 | ID  |  Name |  Train | Test  | Class | Length | Ed | DTW((learned_w) | DTW(w=100) |